FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 - Bug fixes in https://github.com/brave/brave-core/pull/1655 and https://github.com/brave/brave-core/pull/1662
 - Script renamed / functionality modified in https://github.com/brave/brave-core/pull/1775

+## Uplift templates

+### Uplift approval template

+Approved, please ensure that before merging:

+- [ ] You have checked CI and the builds, lint, and tests all pass or are not related to your PR.
+- [ ] You have tested your change on Nightly.
+- [ ] The PR milestones match the branch they're landing to.

+After you merge:

+- [ ] The associated issue milestone is set to the smallest version that the changes is landed on.

+### Uplift denial template

 ## Also see
 If you enjoyed this document, check out the following docs too! 😎
 - [Triage Guidelines](https://github.com/brave/brave-browser/wiki/Triage-Guidelines)